-Darren Kitchen is the founder of Hak5, an Internet television show inspiring hackers and IT pros since 2005.
+Darren Kitchen is the founder of Hak5, the award winning Internet television show inspiring hackers and enthusiasts since 2005.
 Breaking out of the 90s phone phreak scene, he has continued contributing to the hacker community as a speaker, instructor, author and developer of leading penetration testing tools.

 Patrick Norton loves answering tech questions and reviews products from laptops to home theater gear.
 He co-hosts TekThing with Shannon Morse, AVexcel with Robert Heron, and This Week in Computer Hardware with Ryan Shrout… when he’s not teaching his children how to operate jackhammers or exploring the Great Basin.

 Rob “Mubix” Fuller is a Senior Red Teamer.
 His professional experience starts from his time on active duty as a United States Marine.
 He has worked with devices and software that run gambit in the security realm.
 He has a few certifications, but the titles that he holds above the rest are father, husband and United States Marine.

 01000101 01110110 01101001 01101100 00100000 01010011 01100101 01110010 01110110 01100101 01110010 00100000 01101001 01110011 00100000 01100001 00100000 01110011 01100101 01101110 01110100 01101001 01100101 01101110 01110100 00100000 01100010 01101111 01110100